danielgtaylor/huma/README.md

 })
 ```

 If you try to set a response status code or header that was not declared you will get a runtime error.
+If you try to call `WriteModel` or `WriteError` more than once then you will get an error because the writer is considered closed after those methods.

 ### Errors